 Adeno-Associated Virus (AAV) is a nonpathogenic virus species that belongs to the Parvoviridae family.
-AAV is a single-stranded nonenveloped DNA virus causing a very mild immune response in humans.
-The virus is classified as small (25nm) and infection with AAV occurs only with the help of other viruses, either herpesvirus or adenovirus (hence adeno-associated virus).
+AAV is classified as small (25nm) and contains a single-stranded nonenveloped DNA genome.
+Infection with AAV occurs only with the help of other viruses, either herpesvirus or adenovirus (hence adeno-associated virus), causing only a very mild immune response in humans.
 There are twelve serotypes of human AAV but the number of nonhuman AAVs exceeds 100.
-AAV-2 is the only mammalian DNA virus that is known to integrate in a specific site of the genome.
+AAV2 is the only mammalian DNA virus that is known to integrate in a specific site of the genome.

 The low immunogenicity and the ability to infect dividing as well as non-dividing cells with stable expression make the adeno-associated virus an attractive vector for the application in gene therapy.
-AAV has proven successful as a gene therapy vector with the ability to attach and enter the target cell, transfer to the nucleus and express the transgene in a stable manner over a sustained period of time.
-AAV has been used in several clinical trials (e.g. FIX, CFTR, Parkinsons’s, Canavan disease) showing no serious vector-related adverse effects.
-Clinically relevant tissues have, however, shown a diversified susceptibility to AAV infection.
-The gene transduction with AAV-2 vector in muscle, retina, liver and heart resulted in lower gene expression than when using AAV serotypes 1, 5, 8 and 9 for transduction in the respective tissues.
-The challenge lies, however, in the resistance to transduction by available serotypes exhibited by some tissues.
+AAV has successfully been proven as gene therapy vector with the ability to attach and enter the target cell, transfer to the nucleus and express the transgene in a stable manner over a sustained period of time.
+In several clinical trials (e.g. FIX, CFTR, Parkinsons’s, Canavan disease) AAV did not show any serious vector-related adverse effects.
+Clinically relevant tissues have, however, revealed a diversified susceptibility to AAV infection.
+The gene transduction with AAV2 vector in muscle, retina, liver and heart resulted in lower gene expression compared to AAV serotypes 1, 5, 8 and 9 transduction in the respective tissues.
+The challenge of using AAV as gene therapy vector, however, lies in the resistance of some tissues to transduction with the available AAV serotypes.